 Whenever you add this single byte to a file, all references to

-React.PureComponent now have global functionality built in, while all references to other React functionality, such as
+React.PureComponent now have global functionality built in, and all references to other React functionality, such as

-React.createElement are completely unaltered.
-This is accomplished by copying the references to the same React package you are already using to a new object. reactn is lightweight as a result, as opposed to a copy-paste clone of the React package, and it doesn’t modify the original React object at all.
+React.createElement, are completely unaltered.
+This is accomplished by copying the references to the same React package you are already using and then to a new object. reactn is lightweight as a result, as opposed to a copy-paste clone of the React package.
+And it doesn’t modify the original React object at all.

 But what if you don’t want the

-React object that you import to have these new properties?
+React object you’re importing to have these new properties?
 I completely understand.
 The default import of reactn also acts as a decorator.